Atomic Splittable Flow Over Time Games: Information on Exit Times

+Since no flow that enters after $r$ can possibly arrive in time, player $j^*$ can achieve at most a payoff of $d_{j^*} \cdot r$.
+It follows that her share of the total amount of flow arriving in time in upper bounded by $\frac{d_{j^*}}{\sum_{j \in P} d_j}$, i.e.,

+By \Cref{lem:share_of_Opt} the right-side equals the payoff of player $j^*$ when choosing $g_{j^*}$ as strategy.
+Hence, she cannot improve her payoff by deviating, which shows that $(g_j)_{j \in P}$ is indeed an equilibrium. \end{proof}

 We observe the following: As long as the players constantly choose from the set of active egdes and the summed payoff equals $\Opt$, i.e., no queue runs dry in case of a restricted network, the players' payoffs stay the same.
 Hence, there is a whole class of Nash equilibria.

 Next we want to show that this characterizes all possible Nash equilibria, which implies that the price of anarchy is $1$.